Elizabeth M. Ready

-Elizabeth Mary "Liz" Ready (pronounced "reedy") (born October 7, 1953) is a Vermont non-profit director and elected official who is most notable for her advocacy for Vermonters with lower incomes, especially the housing insecure.
+Elizabeth Mary Ready (/riːdi/; REE-dee; born October 7, 1953) is a Vermont non-profit director and elected official who is most notable for her advocacy for Vermonters with lower incomes, especially the housing insecure.
 She served in the Vermont Senate from 1989 to 2001 on the Senate Finance, Appropriations, Agriculture and Natural Resources and Energy (including a stint as chair).
 She also served as Vermont Auditor of Accounts from 2001 to 2005.

 Early life

 Ready was born in Burlington on October 7, 1953, and became a resident of Lincoln in 1976.

 Ready was educated in Burlington and graduated from Rice Memorial High School.
 She attended the University of Vermont and Burlington College, from which she received a Bachelor of Arts degree in education.
 Ready later attended Norwich University, where she studied Public Administration.

 Start of career

 For several years Ready taught basic literacy skills to adults in rural Addison County.
 She then became a consultant to the Vermont Department of Education, where she was credited with founding the Adult Diploma Program and working with vocational centers throughout Vermont to design programs for adult students.

 In 1986, Ready joined Governor Madeleine M. Kunin's Office of Policy Research and Coordination.

 In 1988, Ready founded the Addison County Community Trust, an organization which works to develop affordable housing, protect farmland, and preserve natural resources.
 She served as the Trust's Director for 12 years.